Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 What support is available from the Local Authority?

-Support not available from the Local Authority Oxfordshire
+Support not available from the Local Authority

-If you choose to employ a private tutor it is your responsibility to ensure that this person has the right knowledge and skills to take on this role.
+If you choose to employ a private tutor or tutoring service, it is your responsibility to ensure that this person has the right knowledge and skills to take on this role.
 It is entirely appropriate that any tutor should also be able to demonstrate Disclosure and Barring Service clearance and provide references.

 How is the EHE Team involved in education at home?

 The EHE Team has a duty to intervene under section 437(1) of the Education Act 1996 if it appears that parents are not providing a suitable education at home.
 The EHE Team will offer a home visit to discuss your child’s education.
+This will also include speaking to the child directly.

 The main advantages of a home visit are that our team can offer support and guidance face to face and it allows you to present a wide range of work in context and to discuss your child’s work in a comfortable and private environment.